omerkr0/user-management-app/README.md

 ## Usage

 When the application starts, visit `http://localhost:3000` in your browser to access the user management interface.
-You can add new users, view existing users, update their information, and delete them.
+You can add new users, view existing users, update their information and delete them.
+And you can exit the user selection by pressing the escape(esc) key or by clicking on a blank area of the page.